Sec61: By taxon

 The bacterial SecYEG channel interacts with the signal sequences of secretory proteins as well as SecA, an ATPase which drives translocation.
 SecY is an integral plasma membrane membrane protein of 419 to 492 amino acid residues that typically contains 10 transmembrane (TM), 6 cytoplasmic and 5 periplasmic regions.

-Instead of SecA, eukaryotic translocon can use the ER-lumenal chaperone BiP to drive translocation.
+Eukaryotic translocon uses BiP.
+The structure of human Sec61 is resolved at 3.84 Å by cryo-EM in 2020, together with the rest of the co-translational translocon including the ribosome.

 The archaeal translocon is less understood.
 It might use SecDF-YajC and YidC like bacteria, as homologs have been found.
 An ATPase is yet to be identified.